robertkovax/LilyGo_E-Ink_Weather_Station/README.md

 Based on the [LILYGO TTGO T5 V2.3 2.13](https://lilygo.cc/en-pl/products/t5-2-13inch-e-paper)
 board, which incorporates an ESP32 and a 2.13" 250x122 e-ink display.

-This for adds a next day and 4-day forecast wiev by pressing the "next" button on the top.
+This fork adds a "next day" and "4-day" forecast wiev by pressing the "next" button on the top.
 The weather icons are also improved and the night icons are diplayed with a moon instead of a sun symbol.

+There is a web interface implemented for setting up credentials, time zone, api key, etc.

 ![alt_text, width="200"](./LilyGo_213_weather_01.jpg)
 ![alt_text, width="200"](./LilyGo_213_weather_02.jpg)